Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     Now it's time to scale things up and show off Parsl's true power.
 Let's run a TBLite relaxation and frequency calculation for 162 molecules in the so-called "g2" collection of small, neutral molecules.

     On the remote machine, make sure to run `pip install quacc[tblite]`.
-Then run the following example.
+Then run the following example, adjusting the configuration as necessary for your machine.

     First we initialize a Parsl configuration.
 For this example, we will request 2 Slurm jobs (blocks), each of which will run tasks over 2 nodes that will be dynamically scaled